Investment Team, Union Square Ventures

-Loizos has been reporting on Silicon Valley since the late '90s, when she joined the original Red Herring magazine.
+Connie Loizos has been reporting on Silicon Valley since the late '90s, when she joined the original Red Herring magazine.
 She is currently the Silicon Valley Editor of TechCrunch.
 She's also the founder of StrictlyVC, a daily e-newsletter and lecture series.

 Managing General Partner, SOSV

 After Sean O’Sullivan’s first startup went public in 1994, he founded SOSV in 1995 as a “super angel”.
-In 2007, based off the success of two dozen investments that had done remarkably well, Sean began aggressively expanding SOSV, transitioning it from a personal investment vehicle into an organization which today has over 110 staff supporting investments in over 150 new startups every year.
-In 2020, SOSV has 8 general partners operating globally, with SOSV’s major offices in Shanghai, Shenzhen, Taipei, San Francisco, New York, Cork, and Tokyo.
+In 2007, based off the success of two dozen investments that had done remarkably well, Sean began aggressively expanding SOSV, transitioning it from a personal investment vehicle into an organization which today has over 110 staff supporting investments in over 120 new startups every year.
+In 2022, SOSV has 12 general partners operating globally, with SOSV’s major offices in San Francisco, New York City, Newark, Taipei, Cork and Tokyo.
 Sean got his entrepreneurial start in 1985 as a founder of MapInfo, bringing street mapping technology to personal computers.
 MapInfo went on to become a $200 million revenue public company with over 1,000 employees worldwide.
 In 1996, while at the helm of his second company, NetCentric, he created “software for inside the Internet” and is credited with co-creating the term “cloud computing” alongside George Favaloro from Compaq.
 Sean continued as an entrepreneur and investor, creating and supporting a range of business, humanitarian and educational endeavors.
 A major promoter of economic and social development, he founded JumpStart International in 2003.
 JumpStart was a leading humanitarian engineering organization based in Baghdad and which operated throughout Iraq during the post-war period of 2003-2006.
 He spent a few years running JumpStart, which for a time had a staff of over 3000, running up to 80 projects at a time in Baghdad, Fallujah, and Najaf.
 As benefactor of the O’Sullivan Foundation, Sean has also been a primary funder of organizations such as the Khan Academy, Mathletes and CoderDojo.
 As the founding Chairman of the Irish Entrepreneurship Forum and founder of Open Ireland, he was a leader and influencer of Irish government policy in fueling economic growth and recovery in the technology sector.
 Sean was a regular investment panelist on the popular RTÉ TV show Dragon’s Den, and an occasional columnist for Ireland’s Sunday Business Post.
 Sean holds a Bachelors of Science in Electrical Engineering from Rensselaer Polytechnic Institute and a Masters of Fine Arts in Film Production from the University of Southern California.

 Jason Pontin is a Partner at DCVC, where his belief that emerging technologies and new scientific insights can solve urgent challenges and expand human possibilities inspires his investments in Deep Tech and life sciences companies.
 Among his operational responsibilities at DCVC, he helps portfolio companies tell their stories.
 He was the first investor in DCVC-backed Totus Medicines, where he is a founding board member, and in Menten.AI.
 Before joining DCVC, he was a senior partner and senior advisor at Flagship Pioneering in Cambridge, MA, where he worked with the enterprise’s therapeutics and agriculture companies.
 Jason was CEO and editor in chief of MIT Technology Review and editor of Red Herring magazine, the bible of the dot.com boom.
 At MIT, he founded MIT Solve, the Institute’s open innovation platform, which deploys capital and other resources toward solutions to grand challenges; chaired the MIT Enterprise Forum, the Institute’s global entrepreneurial community; and was senior advisor to MIT’s 16th President, Susan Hockfield.
 He has written for a range of publications including a column for the New York Times and articles for many other newspapers and magazines like The Economist, The Financial Times, The Boston Globe and The Believer.
 He still writes, mostly for WIRED.
 At TED 2013, he delivered a Talk, “Can technology solve our big problems?” which has been seen 1.6 million times.
 Jason was raised in Berkeley and on a farm on the North Coast of California, where his family raised game birds for restaurants in the Bay Area.
 He was educated in the United Kingdom at Keble College, Oxford University, where he was awarded a B.A. and M.A in humanities fields completely unrelated to his investment interests.

-Co-Founder and CEO, Noya
+Co-Founder and CEO, SunGreenH2

 Editor, FootPrint Coalition